amitkrg124/Git_profile/README.md

 ### 👨🏻‍💻 &nbsp;About Me

+💡 &nbsp;\
+🎓 &nbsp;I'm an experienced Full-stack Developer for Nethuse in New Delhi.\
-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+🌱 &nbsp;I am tech savvy fond of new technologies and have serious passion for UI effects, animations and
-🎓 &nbsp;I'm currently working as a Software Engineer in Nethuse Technologies Pvt Ltd.\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
+          creating intuitive, dynamic user experiences\
-✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
+✍️ &nbsp;In my free time I love to explore new technologies and develop software solutions & quick hacks.\
 ✉️ &nbsp;You can shoot me an email at amitkrg124@gmail.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Résumé](https://github.com/amitkrg124/Git_profile/blob/main/assets/Amit's%20Resume%20Native.pdf) for more details about me.
 I'm open to feedback and suggestions!